yoshsa17/adsic/README.md

-# Algorithm and Data Structures in C
+# Algorithms and Data Structures in C